John Money: Homosexuality and sexual orientation

+Chronophilias

+Money coined the term chronophilia and nepiophilia (sexual attraction to toddlers and infants) in 1986.
+In two 1983 case study publications, Money stated that pedophilia, among other chronophilias, could be characterized as combining "devotion, affection, and limerence", "comradeship with a touch of hero-worship" and ultimately as "harmless... in most instances".

+He stated that both sexual researchers and the public do not make distinctions between affectional pedophilia and sadistic pedophilia.
+According to Colapinto, Money told Paidika, a now defunct Dutch journal of pedophilia, that:

+Also in 1986, Money postulated the existence of multiple chronophilic forms of erotic age-roleplaying, or age impersonation, which he named "infantilism", "juvenilism", "adolescentilism", "gerontilism".

 Books on sexology

-Money co-edited a 1969 book Transsexualism and Sex Reassignment, which helped bring more acceptance to sexual reassignment surgery and transsexual individuals.
+Money co-edited a 1969 book, Transsexualism and Sex Reassignment, which helped bring more acceptance to sexual reassignment surgery and transsexual individuals.

 Money introduced numerous definitions related to gender in journal articles in the 1950s, many of them as a result of his studies of intersex morphology.
 His definition of gender is based on his understanding of sex differences among human beings.
 According to Money, the fact that one sex produces ova and the other sex produces sperm is the irreducible criterion of sex difference.
 However, there are other sex-derivative differences that follow in the wake of this primary dichotomy.
 These differences involve the way urine is expelled from the human body and other questions of sexual dimorphism.
 According to Money's theory, sex-adjunctive differences are typified by the smaller size of females and their problems in moving around while nursing infants.
 This then makes it more likely that the males do the roaming and hunting.

-Sex-arbitrary differences are those that are purely conventional: for example, colour selection (baby blue for boys, pink for girls).
+Sex-arbitrary differences are those that are purely conventional: for example, color selection (baby blue for boys, pink for girls).
 Some of the latter differences apply to life activities, such as career opportunities for men versus women.
-Finally, Money created the now-common term gender role which he differentiated from the concept of the more traditional terminology sex role.
+Finally, Money created the now-common term gender role, which he differentiated from the concept of the more traditional terminology sex role.
 This grew out of his studies of intersex people.
-According to Money, the genitalia and erotic sexual roles were now, by his definition, to be included under the more general term "gender role" including all the non-genital and non-erotic activities that are defined by the conventions of society to apply to males or to females.

 In his studies of intersex people, Money alleged that there are six variables that define sex.
-While in the average person all six would line up unequivocally as either all "male" or "female", in hermaphrodites any one or more than one of these could be inconsistent with the others, leading to various kinds of anomalies.
-In his seminal 1955 paper he defined these factors as:
+While in the average person all six would line up unequivocally as either all "male" or "female", in an intersex person any one, or more than one, of these could be inconsistent with the others, leading to various kinds of anomalies.
+In his seminal 1955 paper, he defined these factors as: